Kingkill666/new-website/CONTRACT_DEPLOYMENT.md

 - The repo includes usage of `LibClone.deployERC1967` (Solady) in tests and scripts to create an ERC-1967 proxy pointing to an implementation.
 The pattern is:
   1. Deploy implementation contract (VMF implementation).
-  2. Build initializer calldata: `abi.encodeWithSelector(VMF.initialize.selector, usdc, payable(charity), payable(team), owner, initialCap)`.
+  2. Build initializer calldata: `abi.encodeWithSelector(VMF.initialize.selector, usdc, owner, initialCap)`.
   3. Use `LibClone.deployERC1967(implementationAddress, initData)` to deploy a proxy that will call the initializer during deployment.

 Example (foundry-style script or off-chain):